List of characters in the Breaking Bad franchise: Mike Ehrmantraut

 Michael Ehrmantraut (played by Jonathan Banks) is a former Philadelphia police officer who works for Gus—and, on occasion, Saul—as a private investigator, head of security, cleaner, and hit man.
 In the Better Call Saul episode "Gloves Off", it is implied that Mike is a Marine Corps veteran of the Vietnam War.
 While in Philadelphia, he married and had a son, Matt, who later had his own family, wife Stacey and daughter Kaylee.
 Mike got caught up in crooked activities within the Philadelphia police, and after Matt joined the force, he hesitated when two crooked cops approached him, so they killed him.
 After Matt's funeral, Mike murdered the two cops, then fled to Albuquerque to be near Stacey and Kaylee.
 He took a job as a parking lot attendant at the local courthouse and also performed for-hire criminal jobs on the side.

 In Better Call Saul, Mike becomes Jimmy's associate after Jimmy helps cover for him when Philadelphia officers investigating the deaths of the two cops Mike killed learn of Mike's whereabouts.
 Through one of his side-jobs, Mike also becomes involved with Nacho.
-Nacho asks Mike to help eliminate an increasingly-unstable Tuco from the Salamanca organization, but Mike instead engineers Tuco's long-term arrest by faking a confrontation in front of police.
+Nacho asks Mike to help eliminate an increasingly unstable Tuco from the Salamanca organization, but Mike instead engineers Tuco's long-term arrest by faking a confrontation in front of police.
 Hector suspects Mike, so Mike attempts to bring police attention to the Salamanca drug trade.
 When this effort fails, Mike plans to assassinate Hector but is stopped by Gus, who wants to be the one to decide when Hector dies, and offers Mike a position within his organization.
-Mike oversees the construction of the "superlab" led by Werner Ziegler.
+Mike oversees the construction of the "super lab" led by Werner Ziegler.
 When Werner escapes and inadvertently reveals some details about the lab to Lalo Salamanca, Gus orders Werner killed to protect the secret, and Mike shoots Werner.
 Mike is depressed afterwards, until Gus offers him a larger role in helping gain revenge against the Salamancas.
 Knowing that Nacho is operating as Gus's mole in the Salamanca organization, Mike works to keep Lalo off Gus's trail and saves Jimmy from a cartel assassination attempt.